Corporate Team Building Activities in Houston for Remote and In-Office Teams

 1. Hybrid Scavenger Hunt in Downtown or the Museum District

 Turn Houston into your playground.
-In-person teams follow a live host or app through challenges and hidden gems, while remote participants get their own synced version to complete in real time.
-Everyone reconvenes to swap photos, stories, and accidental detours.
+In-person teams follow a live host through challenges around Discovery Green, Market Square Park, or the Museum District—think photo missions, local history trivia, and tasks that require talking to strangers.
+Remote participants tackle a synced version with challenges they can complete in their own city.
+Everyone reconvenes virtually to share photos, stories, and accidental detours.

 2. Houston Museum of Natural Science Team Quest